How Long Does it Take to Become a Dental Assistant?

 - Dental Record Keeping

 - And more!
-If you’d like to see the full outline of courses, check out this page.
+If you’d like to see the full outline of courses, visit this page for further information.

 Each course varies from a total of 25-100 hours in duration.
 This total time will be typically broken up into lectures, seminars, independent study time, and lab experience – depending on the course you are taking.